-Given a dependency graph with a poisoned node, shown in Figure 7, the pessimistic speculation strategy (left) restarts all descendants that already began decoding.
-If the poisoned root significantly increases the chances of these descendants being poisoned, this strategy is effective, as it halts likely-incorrect decoding tasks earlier and avoids needless computation.
-On the other hand, if the descendants' chances of success are not significantly affected, this is a poor strategy, as it throws away valid, in-progress decoding tasks that are likely to be correct.
+significantly increases the chances of these descendants being poisoned, this strategy is effective, as it halts likely-incorrect decoding tasks earlier and avoids needless computation.
+However, if the descendants' chances of success are not significantly affected, this is a poor strategy as it throws away valid, in-progress decoding tasks that are likely to be correct.
 As discussed in Section 4.2, we expect most decoding problems to be sparse with low-weight error chains.
 In this regime, we do not expect a change in syndrome bits on one boundary of a window to change a result on a different boundary.
-An optimistic speculation strategy (Figure 7, right) therefore only restarts the poisoned node itself.
+Therefore, an optimistic speculation strategy (Figure 8a, right) only restarts the poisoned node itself.

 To evaluate this intuition, we use Stim and PyMatching to simulate the surface code at a physical qubit error rate of 0.1% and estimate the conditional probability of a misprediction of a source boundary given a received misprediction on a separate sink boundary.
-We find no change in accuracy if the two boundaries are not adjacent (e.g. one temporal boundary to the next), and a $\approx 4\%$ decrease in accuracy if the two boundaries are adjacent (e.g. one spatial boundary and one temporal boundary).
-Given this asymmetry, we propose an intermediate strategy that restarts the poisoned node and any windows that used a prediction on an adjacent boundary to the misprediction, shown in Figure 7 (center).
+We find no change in accuracy if the two boundaries are not adjacent (e.g. one temporal boundary to the next) and a $\approx 4\%$ decrease in accuracy if the two boundaries are adjacent (e.g. one spatial boundary).
+Given this asymmetry, we propose an intermediate strategy that restarts the poisoned node and any windows that used a prediction on an adjacent boundary to the misprediction, shown in Figure 8a (center).

-In Figure 8, we show classical costs for decoding a sequence of 100 windows with speculation failures using the three speculation strategies detailed above.
-To study a regime where we expect the most variation between the three strategies, we use a sliding window schedule with a "zig-zag" dependency structure such that successive boundaries are always adjacent.
+In Figure 8b, we show the classical costs for decoding a sequence of 100 windows with speculation failures using the three speculation strategies detailed above.
 We use a prediction accuracy of 90% with a reduced accuracy of 86% for boundaries adjacent to a misprediction.
-If the decode time is comparable to the time to generate a window (1 cycle) we see little variance, since the depth of the active dependency tree is small.
+If the decode time is comparable to the time to generate a window (1 cycle), we see little variance, since the depth of the active dependency tree is small.
 However, at large decode times more similar to what we observed in Figure 3, we see that the pessimistic strategy unnecessarily restarts more windows, wasting classical compute.
-In all cases, we find the optimistic strategy performs the best, which we attribute to the high prediction accuracy and minimal downstream effects in the case of mispredictions.
+In all cases, we find that the optimistic strategy performs the best, which we attribute to the high prediction accuracy and minimal downstream effects in the case of mispredictions.